Ontario’s extension for licenses and carrier products will be valid until January 31, 2021

 Here is some good news for Ontario based drivers and carriers.
 The Ontario Ministry of Transportation (MTO) has extended the validity of any driver and carrier products that expired after March 1, 2020.
 This extension is good until January 31, 2021.
 This has been further extended past the original extension of July 1, 2020.

 This, of course, is to help limit person-to-person contact at Service Ontario locations as much as possible to help slow the spread of COVID-19.

 - Ontario commercial driver’s licences

-- International Registration Plan (IRP) cards
+- International Registration Plan (IRP) sticker validation and Cab Cards

 - Ontario licence plate validation stickers